ParedesGab/PP3-my-community-finances-app/README.md

 + Check spending patterns by viewing categorized expenses and identifying the highest expense category.
 + Quickly and easily add new income and expense entries.
 + View all their income and expense data.

++ Contribute anonymously to a community-wide financial survey for the year 2025.
++ Provide income and expense data to help understand the financial landscape of a community.
++ Easily input financial information with clear instructions and data validation.
++ Be assured of their anonymity throughout the process.
++ Optionally review aggregated monthly financial reports to see community trends (once enough data is collected).

 ### Site Owner Goals